-You can view current exam timetable list and select by campus location.
+You can view the current exam timetable list and select by campus location.
 (If you have special considerations for your exams then you may not find your date & time in the link above.
 Please contact your tutor for the details of when and where you need to attend for your exam.

 Contact the Exams team

-Examination rules are instituted by the Joint Council for Qualifications so that there is a level playing field across the whole country and candidates have equal opportunity - it is our responsibility as a College to enforce these and we are not at liberty to change them or make any concessions.
-Random Inspections are carried out by JCQ to check that we are running exams correctly & adhering to these rules.
+Examination rules are instituted by the Joint Council for Qualifications so that there is a level playing field across the whole country and candidates have equal opportunity — it is our responsibility as a College to enforce these and we are not at liberty to change them or make any concessions.
+Random Inspections are carried out by JCQ to check that we are running exams correctly and adhering to these rules.

 The main conditions are:

 - Students must attend exams they have been entered for.
 Exams can only be taken on the day and time stated.

 - All late arrivals have to be reported to the Exam Board who have the right to refuse the script.
 Oversleeping or missing the bus is not an acceptable explanation for lateness.
 Special Consideration can be given by the Exam Board if a candidate is ill or there are exceptional circumstances, but there must be supporting documentation such as a doctor’s certificate.
 If this should happen, please contact the Examinations Office for advice.